 - Fraser Mustard Award –Toronto Foundation for Student Success

 - Toronto YWCA 2005 Women of Distinction Award

 - Association of Fund Raising Professionals –Outstanding Philanthropist Award

 - Public Policy Forum Award

 Anne Crocker is a founding and lifetime member of the Fergusson Foundation’s board of directors.
 Prior to her work with the board, she was also a founder of the Fredericton Transition House and was named honourary president of the Transition House Inc. board.
 She was appointed the first vice-chair of the New Brunswick Advisory Council on the Status of Women (1978-1983).
 In 1997 Anne was named a member of the Order of Canada and in 2003 received the Queen’s Jubilee Medal.
 She has been an active member of the MMFF board since 1985 and currently serves as a representative on the board of the Muriel McQueen Centre for Family Violence Research.
 She has a Bachelor of Arts degree along with a Bachelor of Library Science and is librarian emerita, University of New Brunswick

 Morgan (she/her) is a doctoral student in Experimental Psychology at UNB.
 Her research interests include sexual violence, adolescent development, and romantic relationships.
 She began working for the Fergusson Foundation in 2016.
 Morgan is passionate about community involvement, volunteerism, and preventing gender-based violence.
-Morgan will be coordinating the upcoming 2021 grants program.
+Morgan coordinated the Fergusson Foundation Community Grants program.
 If you have questions about the Fergusson Foundation Grants program, please contact Morgan.